 How I See San Francisco: Golden State Warriors President and CEO Rick Welts

 To get to know San Francisco, you need to see it through the eyes of the locals.
 See how Rick Welts, the president and chief operating officer of the NBA Champion Golden State Warriors, sees the city he calls home.
 Having worked in the NBA for more than 36 years, Welts is among the most experienced and respected executives in the league.
 During his time with the Warriors, the team has acquired breakout players like Harrison Barnes and Draymond Green to add to their world-famous talent like Klay Thompson and reigning MVP Stephen Curry.
 Welts is no stranger to championships, having worked for the Seattle SuperSonics during their 1979 championship season.
-Rick will be an official spokesperson for San Francisco during the week of celebrations before Super Bowl 50.

 Describe your perfect day in San Francisco

 My perfect day starts with a cover-to-cover read of the San Francisco Chronicle.
 Next, a long walk with my two terriers, Lola and Rafa—both rescue dogs.
 If it’s Saturday, that means down to the Embarcadero and a walk through the Ferry Building market.
 If it’s Sunday, the perfect day has to include dim sum at Yank Sing.
 To clear my mind, the day must include a trip to the city’s best gym, Equinox, next to the Four Seasons Hotel on Market Street.
 Then a little shopping or a great game on TV, capped off by dinner at home.
 That doesn’t fit into the schedule often, so a home-cooked meal is a guilty pleasure.

 What should every visitor to San Francisco do at least once?